snowplow-archive/snowplow.github.com/_posts/2015-06-16-snowplow-r66-oriental-skylark-released.md

 1. Deploy the [kinesis-s3] [kinesis-s3] application and configure it to write your Kinesis stream of **raw** Snowplow events to Amazon S3
 2. Deploy the Hadoop pipeline and configure EmrEtlRunner to read from the S3 bucket from #1 with `collector_format` set to `thrift`

-This release fixes some issues with running the Kinesis-Hadoop lambda architecture which were related to the introduction of IAM roles for Elastic MapReduce; two of these fixes were implemented in EmrEtlRunner ([#1715] [1715] and [#1647] [1647]), so you will have to upgrade your EmrEtlRunner as per the instructions below.
+This release fixes some issues with running the Kinesis-Hadoop lambda architecture which were related to Amazon's introduction of IAM roles for Elastic MapReduce; two of these fixes were implemented in EmrEtlRunner ([#1715] [1715] and [#1647] [1647]), so you will have to upgrade your EmrEtlRunner as per the instructions below.

 <h2><a name="js-enrichment">3.
 JavaScript scripting enrichment</a></h2>